ifilot/p2000t-ram-expansion-board/README.md

 ![ram expansion board](img/ram_expansion_placement_02.jpg)

+> [!TIP]
+> There is also a 1056kb expansion to have more than a Mb of RAM in your
+> P2000T.
+Scroll down to the bottom of this page for more information.

 ## Memory lay-out

 The memory lay-out of the P2000T is organized as shown in the table below